replikativ/hasch/README.md

 - hashes *must* follow `IEquiv` equality of Clojure(Script): `(= a b) <=> (= (edn-hash a) (edn-hash b))`, `(not= a b) <=> (not= (edn-hash a) (edn-hash b))`: Your serialisation has to be *unique*, hashing has to be injective or in other words you might not introduce collisions.
 Non-equal objects must have non-equal hashes.
 - *reflexivity*: `(= (edn-hash a) (edn-hash a))`, including on different runtimes
 - *symmetry*: `(= (edn-hash a) (edn-hash b)) <=> (= (edn-hash b) (edn-hash a))` (trivial because of `=`)
-- *transitivity*: `(and (= (edn-hash a) (edn-hash b)) (= (edn-hash b) (edn-hash c))) => (= (edn-hash a) (edn-hash c))`
+- *transitivity*: `(and (= (edn-hash a) (edn-hash b)) (= (edn-hash b) (edn-hash c))) => (= (edn-hash a) (edn-hash c))` (also trivial because of `=`)
 - If you implement *both* pr-str serialisation and hash-coercion, your hash *must* match the default non-extended hash for your (printable) type.
 In other words implementing `IHashCoercion` must be transparent compared to using the default serialisation.
-You should implement both printing and coercion if you implement coercion, otherwise you might corrupt hashes later by implementing a different pr-str serialisation.
+You should implement both printing and coercion if you implement coercion, otherwise you might corrupt hashes later by accidentally creating a different pr-str serialisation.

 # TODO
-- Cover serialisation (reading) exceptions for records.
+- Gracefully cover serialisation (reading) exceptions for records.
 - Nested collections are hashed with the supplied hash-fn before they contribute to the hash-value.
 This allows to form a peristent data-structure tree by breaking out collection values, so you can rehash top-level collections without pulling the whole value in memory.
 This is not tested yet, a git-like store could be implemented, e.g. in [geschichte](https://github.com/ghubber/konserve).
 This should be useful to build durable indexes also.
 But it might proof to need runtime tweaking, e.g. depending on value size.
-- Use test.check/double.check property based tests.
+- Use test.check/double.check property based tests?
-- Profile for performance.
+- If keeping sorted maps/sets is feasable for high-throughput applications, allow to hash them sequentally.

 ## License

-Copyright © 2014 Christian Weilbach
+Copyright © 2014-2015 Christian Weilbach

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.